College Board Blue Book | Test 7 | Module 2 Hard | Domain 4 | Questions15-22 | Grammar Rules

 (D) pristine, though,

-That the geographic center of North America lay in the state of North Dakota was conceded by all ______ establishing its precise coordinates proved more divisive.
+That the geographic center of North America lay in...
+North Dakota was conceded by all ______ establishing its precise coordinates proved more divisive.

 Which choice completes the text so that it conforms to the conventions of Standard English?